dotnet/docs-maui/docs/xaml/fundamentals/data-binding-basics.md

 > [!NOTE]
 > The binding source for cells, and children of cells, is the `ListView.ItemsSource` collection.

-In this example, the `Label` element is set to the `View` property of the `ViewCell`.
-The `ViewCell.View` tags are not needed because the `View` property is the content property of `ViewCell`.
+In this example, the `Label` element is set to the `View` property of the <xref:Microsoft.Maui.Controls.ViewCell>.
+The `ViewCell.View` tags are not needed because the `View` property is the content property of <xref:Microsoft.Maui.Controls.ViewCell>.
 This XAML displays the `FriendlyName` property of each `NamedColor` object:

 :::image type="content" source="media/data-binding-basics/listview2.png" alt-text="Binding to a collection with a DataTemplate.":::